 - To participate in scholarly activities and civic engagement in collaboration with other students and with professors

 - To develop and improve leadership skills

-For application materials or additional information, contact:
+For admissions requirements, application materials, or additional information, please contact:

 Director of the Honors Program